pegasone/pegasone.github.io/index.md

 <b>Active cases per million</b> were almost flat in June-July in Israel, Spain, France, and Netherlands while they were increasing fast in Qatar, Sweden, and the United States.

-With the exception of Qatar, Sweden and the United States appear to have the highest <b>Positive rate</b> numbers in June-July (some the data for Sweeden is unavailable).
+Qatar notwithstanding, Sweden and the United States appear to have the highest <b>Positive rate</b> numbers in June-July (some the data for Sweden is unavailable).

-Notice how numbers blow up again in early September in Spain, France, and Israel; the United States and Netherlands seem to have more control over the situation while Sweden and Qatar clearly are in the best positions.
+Notice how numbers blow up again in early September in Spain, France, and Israel.
+United States and Netherlands seem to have more control over the situation while Sweden and Qatar are in the best positions.

 ![Figure 5](/img/img011.png)